Moving into Your New Property

 Payment and Lodgement of Your Bond

 As the bond is a separate payment to the rent you cannot use any part of the bond as rent – so, when you are moving out, you cannot ask the landlord to keep your bond as final rent payment.
-Your bond will be lodged with Renting Services and you can expect confirmation from them indicating your lodgement number.
+Your bond will be lodged with NSW Fair Trading via Rental Bonds on Line (RBO) or via a paper bond lodgement form.

 Property Condition Report

 Please ensure that you return your signed/amended copy of your property condition report to us within 7 days of the tenancy start date.
 If this is not returned please be aware that the original inspection will be used for end of tenancy comparison, regardless of whether you agree to the original report or not.